Inclusive fluxes of secondary air-shower particles: CORSIKA simulation inputs

 \section{CORSIKA simulation inputs}

 In our simulations, the atmospheric model was chosen as the Central European atmosphere for October month out of the available atmospheric models in the CORSIKA simulation.
 The conditions are taken as central Europe which are also a close approximation to conditions at Tsukuba.
 The horizontal component (towards the North) and vertical component (downwards) of the Earth's magnetic field are taken as 30.07 $\mu$T and 35.32 $\mu$T respectively.
 The observation level is a sphere following the Earth's curvature at an altitude of 30 m.
-The muon multiple scattering angles is selected for large steps by Moliere's theory and for small steps by adding many single Coulomb scattering events.

 The primary proton/helium energy distribution is chosen as the power law of the form

 The energy is generated in the range between 10 GeV and $5\times10^5$ GeV in our simulations.
 The simulation process is computationally intensive hence parallel processing of events at computer cluster has been performed.
 The primary particle is generated in nine intervals of energy given by [10, 50] GeV, [50, $10^2$] GeV, [$10^2$, $5\times10^2$] GeV, [$5\times10^2$, $10^3$] GeV, [$10^3$, $5\times10^3$] GeV, [$5\times10^3$, $10^4$] GeV, [$10^4$, $5\times10^4$] GeV, [$5\times10^4$, $10^5$] GeV and [$10^5$, $5\times10^5$] GeV.
 In each energy interval, 100000 events are generated except in the last interval in which 1000 events are generated.